jnyfah/jnyfah.github.io/_posts/confidentialcomputing.md

 You will be able to answer these question once you are half way on this post 😁

-The Confidential Computing Consortium is a Community focused on open source licensed projects securing data in use by performing computation in hardware based Trusted Execution Enviroments (TEE) and accelerating the adoption of confidential computing through open collaboration.
+The Confidential Computing Consortium is a Community focused on open source licensed projects securing data in use by performing computation in hardware based Trusted Execution Environments (TEE) and accelerating the adoption of confidential computing through open collaboration.

-okay wait I know you are confused 😂, like what the heck is a Trusted Execution Enviroment and data in use, what does it all mean ???
+okay wait I know you are confused 😂, like what the heck is a Trusted Execution Environment and data in use, what does it all mean ???

 ![C3](/assets/blog/UKe.gif)